 A person enters the subscriber lead stage by following your blog, social activity, or brand.
 They now consistently see you even if you know little about them.

-There's some debate on whether social followers count.
-So, it's important to be clear about your organization's definition.
-That often comes down to how engaged your followers are.
+There's some debate on whether social followers count, so it's important to be clear about your organization's definition.
+This often comes down to how engaged your followers are.

 2. Lead